ora Documentation

 ora always runs at least --min-iter iterations regardless of confidence.

-ora -q "prompt" --confidence 0.95 # higher bar
+ora -q "is this migration safe?" --confidence 0.95 # higher bar

-ora -q "prompt" --min-iter 5 # at least 5 iterations
+ora -q "deep security audit" --min-iter 5 # at least 5 iterations

 Budget Control